Decent-boy/subjects-of-user-into-dict/README.md

 # subjects-of-user-into-dict
-i solved a question. i watched a question from youtube.
+I solved a question.
+I watched a question on YouTube. i was forgotten about to upload a previous code therefore i uploaded a new file